 VHT beamformee.

 Revise P152 L56 in P802.11ac_D3.1 as follows:

-A VHT beamformee shall transmit a VHT Compressed Beamforming frame with the VHT MIMO Control Feedback Type field set to the same value as the Feedback Type field in the corresponding STA Info field in
+A VHT beamformee that transmits a VHT Compressed Beamforming frame shall set the the VHT MIMO Control Feedback Type field to the same value as the Feedback Type field in the corresponding STA Info field in

 the VHT NDP Announcement frame.
-If the Feedback Type field indicates MU, the STA shall send a feedback with the Nc Index field value in the VHT MIMO Control field equal to the minimum of the following:
+If the Feedback Type field indicates MU, the STA shall send a VHT Compressed Beamforming frame with the Nc Index field value in the VHT MIMO Control field equal to the minimum of the following:

 — the Nc Index field value in the corresponding STA Info field in the VHT NDP Announcement frame,

-or
+and

 — the maximum number of supported spatial streams according to its Rx MCS Map in the VHT Supported

-MCS Set field, or
+MCS Set field, and

 — the maximum number of supported spatial streams according to its Rx Nss subfield value in the

-Operating Mode field(#6440) of the most recently transmitted Operating Mode Notification frame or
+Operating Mode field(#6440) of the Operating Mode Notification frame or

-Operating Mode Notification element(#6437).
+Operating Mode Notification element(#6437) transmitted most recently by the VHT beamformee.